The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 • Use area-of-effect damage to weaken groups, then clean up with Rookie’s Reward

-• Combine with quest grinding—kill two birds with one stone by leveling Rookie’s Reward while completing combat objectives
+• Combine with quest grinding—level Rookie’s Reward while completing combat objectives simultaneously

 Passive Leveling Philosophy

 Alternative approach: Don’t actively farm.
-Just use Rookie’s Reward as your primary pistol throughout the entire game.
+Just use Rookie’s Reward as your primary SMG throughout the entire game.
 It’ll level naturally through normal combat.

 Pros: